Two Hilbert schemes in computer vision: Moduli and deformation theory

 \subsection{Moduli of uncalibrated camera configurations}

 In this section we describe the basic moduli problem attached to uncalibrated camera configurations.
-In Section \ref{sec:defos-config} we will study the deformation theory of a configuration $\bPhi$, especially as it relates to the deformation theory of the associated scheme $\Scheme(\bPhi)$.
+In \cref{sec:defos-config} we will study the deformation theory of a configuration $\bPhi$, especially as it relates to the deformation theory of the associated scheme $\Scheme(\bPhi)$.
+Ultimately this will allow us to embed the moduli space into the Hilbert scheme.

-\begin{defn} Given a positive integer $n$, the \emph{stack of camera configurations of length $n$}, denoted $\Cam_n$, has as objects over a scheme $S$ the groupoid of general relative multiview configurations of length $n$. \end{defn}
+\begin{defn} Given a positive integer $n$, the \emph{functor of camera configurations of length $n$}, denoted $\Cam_n$, has as value over a scheme $S$ the set of isomorphism classes of general relative multiview configurations of length $n$. \end{defn} Since a camera configuration of length at least $2$ has trivial automorphism group, it follows from standard descent theory that $\Cam_n$ is a sheaf in the fppf topology.
+In this section we will show that it is a quasi-projective variety.